LaurePiechaczyk/project5-coffee-shop/README.md

 # SEO optimisation
-In order to rank higher in searches, optimation was performed.
+In order to obtain a better ranking in searches, an optimization has been done.
 ## Keywords
-In order to rank higher in the search engine, I reflected about keywords that could be looked by users.
+In order to get a better ranking in the search engine, I thought about the keywords that could be searched by users.
-I came with a list that includes the following keywords:
+I came up with a list that includes the following keywords:
-- buy quality coffee (because it is the target user of the ecommerce)
+- buy quality coffee (because it is the target user of e-commerce)
-- fresh coffee (I thought that fresh coffee is important for the quality of the coffee)
+- fresh coffee (I thought fresh coffee is important for the quality of the coffee)
-- enjoy the moment (Coffee time at home or at work is a moment to enjoy the moment)
+- enjoy the moment (Coffee time, at home or at work, is a time to enjoy)
-- beans (the shop sells ground and beans but users might specifically look to buy beans to keep the freshness of the coffee)
+- beans (The store sells ground coffee and beans, but users can look to purchase beans to preserve the freshness of the coffee)
-- responsible farmers (It is expected that the user is nature lover and want to be fair with nature)
+- responsible farmers (The user is supposed to be a nature lover and want to be in tune with nature)
-- roasted (There is a variety of roasted coffee in the shop and the user might look for some kind of roast)
+- roasted (There is a variety of roasted coffee in the store and the user can look for a certain type of roast)
-- Fair trade (It is expected that the user is sensible to the condition the farmer work)
+- Fair trade (The user is expected to be sensitive to the working conditions of the farmer)
-- Organic ((It is expected that the user is carefull of what chemical have been used and want to be clean with the nature as well as having a healthier beverage))
+- Organic (The user is expected to be mindful of the chemicals used and wants to be clean with nature while having a healthier drink)

 The keywords where then used in the content of the website in h tags, strong tags and in the metadescription.

 ### meta description and site title
-In order to rank higher in the search, meta description, keywords and title was added in the head of the HTML file.
+The keywords were then used in the website content in the h tags, strong tags and in the meta description.

 ### links
-rel="noopener" to facebook link was added because it does not give information about what the website is about.
+The rel="noopener" link to facebook has been added as it does not give information about the content of the site.
-An external link to a relevant website was added in order to improve the ranking of the ecommerce website.
-The link to fair trade is relevant because the ecommerce targets people wanted who care about nature.
+An external link to a relevant website was added to improve the ranking of the e-commerce site.
+The link to fair trade is relevant because the e-commerce site targets people who care about nature.

 ### Image description
-Image description was also added to each image trying to describe the image well with relevant words used for SEO.
+The image description has also been added to each image trying to describe the image well with relevant words used for SEO.

 ### XML sitemaps file and Robot file
-Robots. txt and sitemap. xml have been added in order to help search engines better understand the website and index it correctly.
+Robots.txt and sitemap.xml have been added to help search engines to better understand the website and to index it correctly.

 # Web Marketing
 ### Organic Social Marketing